graezykev/dev-container/part-4.md

 ![remote machine and terminal](./images/part-4/tunnel-connected.png)

-At this point, we have only connected to this remote machine, next step we're going to use this remote machine to clone codes and build Dev container on top of it so as to enjoy the truely unify dev environment.
+At this point, we have only connected to this remote machine, next step we're going to use this remote machine to clone codes and build dev container on top of it so as to enjoy the truely unify dev environment.

 ### Clone your Project